 |Simulated ABS||Digital ABS Plus (Ivory)||

 |Rigid Opaque||Vero Pure White, Vero Black Plus, Vero White Plus, Vero Yellow, Vero Cyan, Vero Magenta, Vero Blue||

 |Simulated Polypropylene||Rigur (White)||

 PolyJet uses multiple printheads to distribute photopolymer onto a platform.
 The material is deposited in single layers until a part has been created.
-The photopolymer is cured by UV light and is cured as it is deposited.
+The photopolymer is cured by UV light as it is deposited.

 A: Material Jetting and PolyJet are the same and the names are used interchangeably.
 PolyJet was patented by Objet Geometries.
 Material Jetting is the name of the process.

-A: In 1998, Israeli 3D printer manufacturer Objet Geometries created PolyJet.
+A: In 1998, the Israeli 3D printer manufacturer, Objet Geometries, created PolyJet.

 A: Fine details can be achieved using PolyJet as it is a high-resolution technology.